 The parents class can even be a partner yoga class, or a candlelit romantic yoga session.

-The children will do yoga with you, while their parents will enjoy some special quality time together in their own yoga class.
+The children will do yoga with you, while the parents will enjoy some special quality time together in their own yoga class.
 Perfect!

 Leave some time here for discussion and feedback, listen a lot and be there for that child through their journey.
 You can also give them some yoga homework to practice in the days between your sessions.